 To get the most out of Indonesia's vast cultural and natural treasures, you'll need at least 10 days.
 This is enough time to see different archipelagos or experience the...

-With ten days to spend in Indonesia, many travelers make a beeline to Bali for a highlights tour of the island's historic temples, beautiful beaches, and scenic rice fields.
-You...
+With 10 days to spend in Indonesia, many travelers visit Bali for a highlights tour of the island's historic temples, beautiful beaches, and scenic rice fields.
+You could focus...

 January is the wet season in Indonesia, and many of the islands get hit with rain—making it a less-than-ideal time if you're seeking sunshine and beach-going activities.
 That...

 During February, rain falls on many of Indonesia's islands as tropical monsoons roll across the sea.
 It's considered low season—tourists aren't out in heavy numbers, making it a...

 March is a rainy month in Indonesia, and large swaths of the country get pummeled with tropical storms.
 Although Bali remains less affected, many of the other islands are...

 April is a shoulder season in Indonesia when the country shifts from its wet, rainy low-season into a more pleasant dry season that's sunny and full of tourists.
 It still gets a...